|

 and a couple of rather dubious side tracks.

-But I somehow lost track of things in the
+But I somehow lost track of things in

 abundance of information I had gathered.